ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 .. code-block:: shell-session

     ansible all -i localhost, -m debug -a "msg={{ 'mypassword' | password_hash('sha512', 'mysecretsalt') }}"

+.. note:: Due to differences in the underlying tooling this method will, with identical input, generate different passwords on MacOS and Linux!

 The ``mkpasswd`` utility that is available on most Linux systems is also a great option: